AnshMittal1811/VideoDecodingusingGPU/README.md

 This repository emphaasizes my brief exposure with FFMPEG.
 Here, I have gone through the process of how I compiled my FFMPEG on Windows system.
 This repo also deals with Transcoding, Decoding and Encoding of the video on the NVIDIA hardware accelerator.

 ## Prerequisites
 Here, I mention the prerequisites to install and compile FFMPEG to your system for Windows.
+The following are the steps for the installation aand compilation

 ## Initial State of GPU Hardware